Risk factors of Parkinson's Disease

 Braak's hypothesis

 Braak's hypothesis is that a pathogen such as a herbicide initiates Lewy Pathology[6] when it reaches the intestine.
-A diminished microbiota leads to a leaky gut and inflammation; releasing the toxic alpha-synuclein protein which spreads via the vagus nerve to the brain.
+A diminished microbiota leads to a leaky gut and inflammation; that releases the toxic alpha-synuclein protein which spreads via the vagus nerve to the brain.

 A balanced colony of friendly bacteria, viruses and yeast cells that should be colonising the gut mucosa is also able to synthesise dopamine; and the other hormones like norepinephrine.